On Exploiting Hitting Sets for Model Reconciliation: Experimental Evaluations

 \section{Experimental Evaluations}

-We now present our experimental evaluation of Algorithm 2 for computing explanations on classical planning problems from the International Planning Competition as well as on some general problems from the SAT competition.
-The code repository would be available at: \url{https://bit.ly/37fT4sr}.
+We now present our experimental evaluation of Algorithm 2 for computing explanations on classical planning problems from the International Planning Competition as well as on some general problems from the SAT competition.\footnote{The code repository is: \url{https://github.com/vstylianos/aaai21}.}

 \textbf{Setup and Prototype Implementation:} We ran our experiments on a MacBook Pro machine comprising of an Intel Core i7 2.6GHz processor with 16GB of memory.
 The time limit was set to 1500s.
-Our implementation of Algorithm~2 is written in Python and integrates calls to SAT, MCS/MUS, and minimal hitting set oracles.
-These oracles are accessed through the PySAT toolkit~\cite{imms-sat18}.
+Our implementation of Algorithm~2 is written in Python and integrates calls to SAT, MCS/MUS, and minimal hitting set oracles through the PySAT toolkit~\cite{imms-sat18}.